tshepang/blog/content/computing/my first server.rst

-The closest I ever came to needing own server is for hosting `my blog`__, but I've had plenty of free services available to me, latest being `GitHub Pages`__.
+The closest I ever came to needing own server is for hosting `my blog`__, but I've had plenty of gratis services available to me, latest being `GitHub Pages`__.
 When DigitalOcean__ `offered a $10 credit`__ (enough to buy two months of the most basic offering...
 1 CPU core, 0.5GB RAM, 20GB storage), I thought why not.